DETAILED ACTION

 Regarding claims 5-7, Fujimoto, as modified by Panuska, teaches all the limitations of claim 4 as described above.
 Fujimoto further teaches the lower limit is stored while the shot blasting device is in operation (as included in the device of Fujimoto as described in the rejection of claim 4 above, the stored limit is used by the controller during the blasting operation; Panuska col 7, lines 35-47); wherein the at least one processor reads the stored lower limit from the storage section and sets the lower limit (as included in the device of Fujimoto as described in the rejection of claim 4 above, the limit of Fujimoto stored in the storage section of Panuska, and is read by the controller to perform the limit setting of the blasting operation; Panuska col 7, lines 35-47); and wherein the lower limit is set before operation of the shot-blasting device commences (Fujimoto [0010]; the range is “previously determined”).

-Regarding claim 9, Fujimoto teaches a method for controlling a shot-blasting device, the shot-blasting device comprising: a distributor that has at least one gate (7, 7a) and that supplies a blasting medium (S; [0009]); an impeller (4) that has at least one motor (5) and that projects the blasting medium ([0008]); at least one cylinder (10) that opens and closes the at least one gate ([0009]); the method comprising adjusting a degree of opening of the at least one gate, by subjecting the at least one cylinder in a state of opening the at least one gate to position control ([0010-0012]; controls degree of gate opening by controlling position of cylinder), so that a load current value of the at least one motor falls within a set range having a lower limit ([0010] describes “proper range of electric current value,” which range must have lower and upper limits in order to maintain the desired flow rate of blasting medium and prevent the supply from being tool large or too small as described [0004]).
+Regarding claim 9, Fujimoto teaches a method for controlling a shot-blasting device, the shot-blasting device comprising: a distributor that has at least one gate (7, 7a) and that supplies a blasting medium (S; [0009]); an impeller (4) that has at least one motor (5) and that projects the blasting medium ([0008]); at least one cylinder (10) that opens and closes the at least one gate ([0009]); the method comprising adjusting adjust a degree of opening of the at least one gate by carrying out position control of the at least one cylinder while the at least one gate is in a an open state ([0010-0012]; controls degree of gate opening by controlling position of cylinder; gate is open during this control, as it occurs during blasting), so that a load current value of the at least one motor of the impeller falls within a set range having a lower limit ([0010] describes “proper range of electric current value,” which range must have lower and upper limits in order to maintain the desired flow rate of blasting medium and prevent the supply from being tool large or too small as described [0004]), wherein in a case where the load current value of the at least one motor of the impeller reaches the lower limit, the driving the at least one cylinder by a set amount of change in the position of the at least one cylinder ([0009-0012], [0004]; the amount of opening of the gate is controlled based on how a monitored current value compares to a predetermined motor current range to prevent the supply from becoming too small) per unit time (as the cylinder is moves in order to change the amount of opening, it is inherently moved at a speed, or amount of change per unit time; see 112b rejection above for explanation of interpretation) .

-Regarding claim 10, Fujimoto, as modified by Panuska, teaches the shot-blasting device of claim 1 as described above, including the claimed position control.
-Fujimoto does not teach a non-transitory computer readable medium storing thereon a program for causing a computer including the at least one processor to carry out the claimed position control.
-Panuska teaches a non-transitory computer readable storage medium for causing a computer including the at least one processor (col 7, lines 35-47 describe the processor 104 acting as a computer to carry out a programmed control, which includes a storage medium 106) to perform the position control of claim 1 (as detailed in the rejection of claim 1 above).
+Fujimoto does not teach a non-transitory computer readable medium storing thereon a program for causing a computer including at least one processor to carry out the claimed position control.
+Panuska teaches a non-transitory computer readable storage medium for causing a computer including the at least one processor (col 7, lines 35-47 describe the processor 104 acting as a computer to carry out a programmed control, which includes a storage medium 106) to perform a position control of a shot-blasting device.
 It would have been obvious for a person having ordinary skill in the art before the effective filing date of the claimed invention to include a non-transitory computer readable medium storing thereon a program for causing a computer including the at least one processor to carry out the claimed position control, as this allows automatic control of the metering as taught by Panuska (col 7, lines 35-47).

 Conclusion